-At March 31, 2015, we had 26 employees, a decrease from 31 employees at March 31, 2014.
-This decrease is a result of our efforts to restructure the Prolieve business and operate our business more efficiently.
+At March 31, 2016, we had 17 employees, decreased from 26 employees at March 31, 2015.
+This decrease is a result of our continued efforts to restructure the Prolieve business and operate our business more efficiently.

-Of our full time employees, 16 are regional Prolieve sales representatives and Prolieve mobile service technicians.
+Of our full time employees, eight are Prolieve mobile service technicians.
 The rest are corporate management, engineering, regulatory compliance and support staff.